Substance by TOM WINTER AND TRACY CONNOR, NBC

 Burducea married an Insys sales rep and then lied to federal investigators about how long they had been dating so their relationship couldn't be linked to his high prescription rate, the indictment says.
 Voudouris had Insys' Serrano take an exam for her so she would be eligible to prescribe Subsys, prosecutors said.

 When she didn't write enough prescriptions, the indictment says, Insys got upset.
 An email from Roper to sales reps said they

 had "invested way too much" to be satisfied with just a few patients.

 "1 new PT [patient] a day is what was agreed upon," the email said.
 "Don't let the doctor sell you, you sell the doctor!"

 In a statement, Manhattan U.S. Attorney, Geoffrey Berman, noted that the doctors had sworn a "solemn oath" to put their patients' care above all else.

 "Instead, they engaged in a malignant scheme to prescribe fentanyl, a dangerous and potentially fatal narcotic 50 to 100 times more potent than morphine, in exchange for bribes in the form of speaker fees," he said.

 "Payments from pharmaceutical companies should not influence how doctors prescribe — especially when a potent and dangerous drug like fentanyl is involved."

-RA: Here's your chance, Trump.
-But, the politicians who take a chunk of the $26 million PhRMA spent last year lobbying Congress might get in your way - assuming you are serious or ever were.
+RA: Here's your chance, President Trump.
+But, the politicians who take a chunk of the $26 million PhRMA spent last year lobbying Congress might get in your way.
 Every one of them who takes the money is complicit.
 Kickbacks, parties, trips, and all the rest are the perks of Congress given to protect vulturous companies like these that put profits over people, not just occasionally, but every time.
 Get up and do something.